 On an issue details page, most fields are found on the right side of the page in the Issue Fields panel.
 Some additional fields reside in the Related Issues tray near the top of the page.
 Nearly all fields are editable in Issue Tracker by clicking on the link, drop-down list or pencil icon associated with them.
 When you hover over a field, Issue Tracker provides brief information on the field in mouseover text.

 For a description of default issue fields, see Glossary of Fields.

-The Type field allows you to categorize issues within a component in one of several common groups.
+The Type field lets you to categorize issues within a component in one of several common groups.
 This field is required.
 The following table shows the possible issue types:

 |Bug||Behavior is counter to what is supposed to occur or was documented to occur, or the product does not work as expected.|

 |Feature Request||Product works as intended, but could be improved through the specified changes.|

 |Customer Issue||Issue is affecting a third party and may not be reproducible by the person reporting the issue.
 Such an issue may be simply a matter of troubleshooting or training, but may turn out to be a bug or feature request.|

 |Internal Cleanup||Issue has no outward effect on the behavior of a product, but addressing the issue would allow for more streamlined or intuitive interaction when developing the product.
 You can also use this type to track maintenance issues.|